Death and the Compass: Plot summary

-In the meantime, the detective's office receives an anonymous tip to view the locations of the murders on a map, revealing that each coincides to the point of an equilateral triangle.
-Recognizing that the southern end of the city has yet to be terrorized, Lönnrot extrapolates that the complete pattern will create a rhombus (the south appears frequently in Borges's writings as an allusion to the Argentine frontier, and by extension, as a symbol of solitude, lawlessness, and fate).
+In the meantime, the detective's office receives an anonymous tip to view the locations of the murders on a map, revealing how each coincides to the point of an equilateral triangle.
+Recognizing the southern end of the city has yet to be the scene of a murder in the series, Lönnrot extrapolates the fourth killing will complete a pattern to create a rhombus (the south appears frequently in Borges's writings as an allusion to the Argentine frontier, and by extension, as a symbol of solitude, lawlessness, and fate).

 Lönnrot arrives at the site a day in advance, prepared to surprise the murderers.
-He is grabbed in the dark by two henchmen, and Scharlach emerges from the shadows.
+Instead, the detective is grabbed in the dark by two henchmen, and Scharlach emerges from the shadows.

-Scharlach reveals that Lönnrot arrested his brother—who then died in prison—and that Scharlach swore to avenge his death.
-Killing the rabbi was accidental, but Scharlach used Lönnrot's tendency to over-intellectualize (a police report in the newspaper clued him in to the fact that Lönnrot was following a kabbalistic pattern to track the criminals) to lure Lönnrot to this place.
-Lönnrot becomes calm in the face of his death and declares that Scharlach made his maze too complex: instead of a four sided rhombus it should have been but a single line of murders, with each subsequent murder taking place on the halfway point (A 8 km from B, C 4 km from each, D 2 km from A and C).
-Lönnrot says that philosophers have been lost on this line, so a simple detective should feel no shame to do the same (a reference to Zeno's Paradox).
-Scharlach promises that he will trap Lönnrot in this simpler labyrinth in their next "incarnation", and then kills him.
+Scharlach reveals his motive: Lönnrot arrested his brother who died in prison, and Scharlach vowed revenge.
+Killing the rabbi was not planned but the result of a robbery gone wrong.
+However, Scharlach realized Lönnrot's tendency to over-intellectualize could be manipulated against the detective.
+A report in the newspaper clued Scharlach to the fact Lönnrot was following a kabbalistic pattern to track the criminals) to lure Lönnrot to this place.

+Lönnrot becomes calm in the face of his death and declares Scharlach made his maze too complex: instead of a four sided rhombus it should have been but a single line of murders, with each subsequent murder taking place on the halfway point (A 8 km from B, C 4 km from each, D 2 km from A and C).
+Lönnrot says philosophers have long been lost on this line, so a simple detective should feel no shame to do the same (a reference to Zeno's Paradox).
+Scharlach promises he will trap Lönnrot in this simpler labyrinth in their next "incarnation", and then kills him.